AI Operating Leverage

 Good fit

-• Teams where AI is already being used or seriously explored.
+- Companies where AI is already being used or seriously explored across several parts of the business.

-• Companies that want AI to improve business performance, not just individual productivity.
+- Leadership teams that want AI to improve operating and business performance rather than only individual productivity.

-• Companies with capable people who know the business, but have not yet turned AI into reliable operating leverage.
+- Companies with capable people who understand the business but have not yet converted AI use into repeatable operating leverage.

 Not the right fit

-• Companies that want AI theater for investors, clients, or internal presentation.
+- Organizations seeking AI theater for investors, customers, employees, or public presentation.

-• Teams that already have strong AI ownership, clear workflows, and visible operating gain.
+- Teams that already have strong AI ownership, mature workflows, effective controls, and measurable operating gain.

 Format and investment